 CCLaP is now maintaining an always expanding list of all Chicago literary events taking place in any given month.
 Click here to subscribe to it, interact with the larger web version, or submit your own event information.

 Issue #4 of our new monthly magazine is now available, in both electronic and print form.
 Click here for more details

 , and to download or purchase a copy right now.

-And don't forget the essay collection On Being Human by Karl Wolff, which also came out in October.
+And don't forget the absurdist intellectual comedy Humboldt: Or, The Power of Positive Thinking by Scott Navicky, which came out in February.
 Click here for its online headquarters.

 CCLaP is now selling whimsically decorated blank journals, made out of the same material as is used for our original books.
 Visit our Etsy store

 to learn more and to purchase one right now.

 Stickers!
 Get yer sexy new hipster CCLaP stickers!